ctrobins/dictionary-bot/README.md

-# wikipedia-styler-chrome-extension
+# dictionary-bot
-A Chrome extension that adds a custom style to Wikipedia.
+A Chrome extension that provides dictionary reference for selected words.